 - Strategy.
 This is the topline approach to how you’ll try to achieve those goals.
 Break down your annual objectives into achievable and stretch quarterly milestones.

 - Tactics.
 These are the specifics about how you’ll execute your strategy.

 Another methodology is the V2MOM method, a Salesforce acronym for Vision, Values, Methods, Obstacles, and Measures.
-This method was developed by our Chairman and Chief Executive Officer, Marc Benioff, and it is used by our organization to drive company alignment.
-If you’re curious about creating organizational alignment in your own business, learn how to do it by taking the V2MOM Trail on Salesforce’s free learning platform, Trailhead.
+This method was developed by our Chairman and Chief Executive Officer, Marc Benioff, and it is used by our organisation to drive company alignment.
+If you’re curious about creating organisational alignment in your own business, learn how to do it by taking the V2MOM Trail on Salesforce’s free learning platform, Trailhead.

 Regardless of how you set your goals, you should take the time to set strategic priorities.
 While you may want to achieve them all, not every goal should have the same weight or importance to your team.

 Lastly, check in with your goals often.
-Use a data visualization tool, preferably one with a dashboard where you can see all of your KPIs at a glance.
+Use a data visualisation tool, preferably one with a dashboard where you can see all of your KPIs at a glance.
 This will help you easily see how to attribute success to specific efforts so you can focus more on what works.